NikitaBogoslovskiy/AvatarAnimation/README.md

 It will generate the command line which can be used then for installation.

-Then you need to install the remaining project dependencies via command:
+Finally you need to install the remaining project dependencies via command:

 ```bash
 pip install -r requirements.txt